FOSDEM/infrastructure/syslog.md

 # Syslog

+## Syslog setup

 We have an `rsyslog` instance running on `server001`.
 All network-team managed network devices are configured to log to it.

-The following facilities log to specific files.
+Docker containers running on `server002` are configured using the Docker syslog driver to push to the `rsyslog` instance on `server001`.

 ## Facilities